top of page

 5. They Know What They’re Serving

 Ask a question, get an answer.
 A good shucker knows where the oysters come from, how they taste, and what pairs well with them.
 They can guide you through the menu like a sommelier does with wine.
+This knowledge adds depth to your dining experience and helps you make informed choices.

 6. Respect for the Oyster

 This may sound abstract, but it’s real: great shuckers respect the oyster.
 They handle each one like it's alive (because it is), and they take pride in their work.
 You’ll taste that care in every slurp.
+Enjoying oysters is not just about eating; it's a celebration of their freshness and flavor.

 Final Slurp of Oyster